vishruth2005/diffusion-model-learning-path/README.md

 # A Sequential Task-based Learning Path for Diffusion Models
 Fork the repository and attempt the tasks.

+Any contributions for the betterment of the quality of the repository are invited!

 This repository provides a structured, bottom-up learning path for understanding and implementing diffusion models in Python.
 It includes a sequence of coding tasks that start from foundational concepts in probability, stochastic processes, and generative modeling, leading up to full-fledged diffusion model implementations.

-Each task comes with clear objectives, dataset recommendations, and progressive difficulty, covering topics like Gaussian noise, Markov processes, VAEs, denoising autoencoders, forward and reverse diffusion, noise prediction, U-Net architectures, and advanced techniques like DDIM and class-conditional generation.
+Each task comes with clear objectives, dataset recommendations, and progressive difficulty, covering topics like Gaussian noise, Markov processes, VAEs, denoising autoencoders, forward and reverse diffusion, noise prediction, U-Net architectures, and advanced techniques like DDIM.

 The tasks are divided into two types, namely, Prerequisite Tasks (Pre Tasks) and Core/Real Tasks.